‘Days Of Our Lives’ Spoilers: Sonny’s Murder Plot Revealed?

 Days of Our Lives fans will soon find out that Sonny may have had enough of Deimos’ ways, so in order to put things on the right track with his family’s business, he might take a risk and expose Deimos, and as we already know Deimos probably won’t take this lightly, which means that Sonny may wind up paying the ultimate price for the sake of doing the right thing.

 Days of Our Lives spoilers indicate that Sonny hits Deimos with a few punches.
 The first is that he will take down Titan, and the other is that he has plans to ruin Deimos’ forged relationship with Nicole.
-While the news about Titan will make Deimos mad, his relationship with Nicole is something he seems to really care about, and once he knows Sonny is behind this take down, it might be the thing that Deimos finds unforgivable.
+While the news about Titan will make Deimos mad, his relationship with Nicole is something he seems to really care about, and once he knows Sonny is behind this takedown, it might be the thing that Deimos finds unforgivable.

 Days of Our Lives insiders say that Sonny may tell Nicole something that she doesn’t want to hear about him, which will make her think twice about what kind of person he is, even though he’s trying to turn over a new leaf.
 The last plan of action for Sonny is when he finds the amulet that will ward off evil, and since it’s powerful, Deimos will want the amulet and may go to great lengths for it.